NamuChon/exercism-java-solutions-downloader/README.md

 ## Performance

 While testing, it took 10 minutes to download 151 solutions with the average of 2~3 iterations for each.
+You can see the test video here: https://drive.google.com/file/d/13xr6X3vj0_0hBIpX5gQ3XBvDeX4gdKPR/view?usp=drive_link